mindpixel-labs/vsc-expressionengine/README.md

 The above example would resolve to something like: `/Users/your-name/sites/my-site/system/user`

 &#x1F4D8; **Note:** Only one workspace is supported at this time.
-In order to run commands properly, you will need to open additional sites within seperate windows.
+In order to run commands properly, you will need to open additional sites within separate windows.

 **Step 2:** Make sure to update your user **settings.json** to include the extensions language identifier for both ExpressionEngine and HTML files so that Emmet can autocomplete properly.